UCLALibrary/LBS/README.md

 # If you just want to rebuild:
 docker-compose build
 # Normally, build and run application
-# Leave off the -d to see output in console.
+# Leave off the -d to see real-time output in console.
 docker-compose up --build -d
 # If rebuilding is not needed:
 docker-compose up -d
-# If the secrets file is being used, put it in place before building
 ```

 #### Connect to the application